adrianbsb/docker-php-dev/README.md

 Options:

- - `--env` builds the image
-with configuration stored in config-{env} folder
+ - `--env env` builds the image with configuration stored in config-{env} folder
- - `--php` selects php version (builds from the {version}-fpm-alpine base).
+ - `--php version` selects php version (builds from the {version}-fpm-alpine base).
- - `--customize folder` the name of the folder under `custom` to build from the resulting image.
+ - `--customize dir` the name of the folder under `custom` to build from the resulting image.
+A Dockerfile should be present in `custom/{dir}`.
+See example folder for a starter template.
 By default all folders under custom will be built.

 The script will automatically build your custom images by placing your Dockerfiles in the `custom` folder.
 Your image will have the name of the folder it is placed in, tagged with latest.
 E.g. for the example folder the image will be built as `example:latest`.